 ^{}The paper is previously circulated as "The Effect of Chinese Competition on Product Variety of Indian Firms".
-We thank the Editor, Timur Kuran, and four anonymous referees for their valueable comments to improve the draft substantially.
-We would also like to thank Ruben Dewitte, Rob Elliot, Aparna Sawhney, Asha Sundaram, and seminar and conference participants at the University of Birmingham; Jawaharlal Nehru University; Leicester Business School, De Montfort University; ISGEP Workshop 2015; ETSG 2015, Paris; 7th International Conference the "Economics of Global Interactions: New Perspectives on Trade, Factor Mobility and Development", University of Bari, 2016; 12th Annual Conference on Economic Growth and Development, Indian Statistical Institute, New Delhi, 2016 for their helpful comments and suggestions.
+We thank the Editor, Timur Kuran, and four anonymous referees for their valuable comments for improving the draft substantially.
+We would also like to thank Ruben Dewitte, Rob Elliot, Aparna Sawhney, Asha Sundaram, and seminar participants at the University of Birmingham; Jawaharlal Nehru University; Leicester Business School, De Montfort University; and conference participants at the ISGEP Workshop 2015; ETSG 2015, Paris; 7th International Conference the "Economics of Global Interactions: New Perspectives on Trade, Factor Mobility and Development", University of Bari, 2016; 12th Annual Conference on Economic Growth and Development, Indian Statistical Institute, New Delhi, 2016 for their helpful comments and suggestions.
 We are greatly indebted to Reshad Ahsan and Hunt Alcott for generously sharing data on tariffs and Wholesale Price Index (WPI) for different manufacturing industries of India with us.
 Michael Henry also thanks the College of Social Sciences, University of Birmingham for financial assistance through its Advanced Social Science Collaborative Seed Corn Funding Scheme.
 All remaining errors are our own.

-$^{^\}dagger Department$ of Economics, Management School, Lancaster University, LA1 4YX, UK.
+[†]Department of Economics, Management School, Lancaster University, LA1 4YX, UK.
 Email p.chakraborty1@lancaster.ac.uk